Appendix 12: Five-Year Reviews

 Academic Personnel Manual section 200-0 mandates that "Every faculty member shall be reviewed at least every five years."
 Implementing that mandate, this policy applies to appointees who have not had a formal review for advancement in the last five years and describes the mandatory procedure for conducting the Five-Year Review.

 A Five-Year Review can serve varied purposes.
 It may draw attention to the accomplishments of an appointee who deserves advancement but has not sought or been recommended for a merit increase during the previous five-year period.
 It may identify impediments to advancement and develop strategies for improvement that warrant attention and effort by the appointee and support, mentoring, and intervention by the University.
-In addition, a Five-Year Review should assess the likelihood that the appointee will earn an advancement within the "normal" period of service for the next advancement in step or rank (e.g., Associate Professor, two years; Full Professor below Step IX, three years).
+In addition, a Five-Year Review should assess the likelihood that the appointee will earn an advancement within the "normal" period of service for the next advancement in step or rank (e.g., Associate Professor, two years; Full Professor below Step IX, three years, Full Professor Step IX and Above Scale, every four years).

 II.
 Titles to Which the Five-Year Review Applies